Icy Health

 3) Depression:

-The reason behind many diseases, significant distress can also be one of the factors that can lead to irregular eating behaviors such as either overeating which is also known as emotional eating or undereating in some consequently leading to disordered eating therefore affecting one’s physical health and might lead to mental disorders.
+The reason behind many diseases, significant distress can also be one of the factors that can lead to irregular eating behaviors such as either overeating which is also known as emotional eating7 or undereating in some consequently leading to disordered eating therefore affecting one’s physical health and might lead to mental disorders.

 4) Negative influence: